What diseases do rats carry?

 How Do Rodents Contaminate Food?

 These diseases can be spread to people directly or indirectly.
 When spread directly, a person has typically come into contact with rat or mouse droppings, saliva, or urine.
 This is especially dangerous for the food industry who must take extra precautions to prevent rodents from contaminating surfaces.
-One study suggests that at least 20 percent of the world’s food is eaten or contaminated by rodents every year!
+Studies suggest that at least 20 percent of the world’s food is eaten or contaminated by rodents every year!
 Due to this, Salmonella is one of the most common diseases people get after contact with rodents.

 Signs of Disease From Rats or Mice